Parked on a vista 800 feet above the ocean, Windy ducking behind the car to avoid the dust thrown up by the medevac helicopter landing 50 feet away. |

 The girls (still in bathing suits and rash guards)

-the victim who was medivaced a short time later.
+hanging in the foreground while a crew assists the victim who was medivaced a short time later. |

 We cancelled the hike pending the threat of increasing difficulty breathing and the need to be in closer range of medical assistance.
 The $10 park entrance fee is non-refundable, even if you leave after a 45-minute stay during which time you see nothing but the camp store parking lot and the public restrooms where we changed.